casemice/developer-guidelines/react-native-expo-setup.md

-# React Single Page App Setup
+# React Native App Setup with Expo

 This is a step-by-step guide to customize CRA for Casemice projects.
-You can review [React Boilerplate](https://github.com/casemice/react-boilerplate) project to see how your application looks like when all steps followed.
+You can review [React Native Expo Boilerplate](https://github.com/casemice/react-native-expo-boilerplate) project to see how your application looks like when all steps followed.

 ### Tech Stack